sebastiansutter/techguides/pages/df17labs/df17labs_2.md

 ## Overview
 ![](./images/df17labs/kirk.png)
-Kirk is responsible for keeping track of Paradise Audiofiles dealer network and registered customer base in their CRM system, sitting within a team of business analysts.
+Kirk is responsible for keeping track of Paradise Audiophiles dealer network and registered customer base in their CRM system, sitting within a team of business analysts.
 Since the merger with Big Blue Tweeters they have reconciled their dealer information into Salesforce.
 He is working on a project with a business partner to build a mobile app for their dealers to register service requests, and they need an API.
 Kirk has done some coding before, but he isn’t a developer.

-{% include note.html content="You should have a separate print-out with credentials for:
-**IBM App Connect** and **Salesforce**.
-Wherever you see ibmappconnect0**XX** then use the ID you were given.
-Firefox toolbar bookmarks exist to help with navigating to those applications." %}
+{% include note.html content="Refer to the [Logon Credentials](http:/df17labs_creds.html) page for the userids and passwords you should use on your laptop." %}

 ## Log into IBM App Connect

+1. Launch the Chrome browser.

 1. In your browser, go to <https://designer.appconnect.ibmcloud.com/> and sign in with the ***ibmappconnect0XX@gmail.com*** account you have been given.
 ![](./images/df17labs/df2-image1.png)